splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/troubleshooting/common-dotnet-troubleshooting.rst

 Enable debug logging
 ----------------------------------------------------

-The SignalFx Instrumentation for .NET logs its configuration using ``INF`` log messages at startup.
+The Splunk Distribution of OpenTelementry .NET logs its configuration using ``INF`` log messages at startup.

 You can enable debug logging to obtain more information about the issue: